18 IT Director Resume Examples & Guide for 2025

 Try and show that you have had good relationships with your technical staff, as this is one of the biggest challenges IT directors mention when describing their jobs.

-It director skills section: how to list skills on an IT director resume
+IT director skills section: how to list skills on an IT director resume

 An IT director’s job is a perfect mix of technical skills and soft interpersonal skills.
 For the best results you need to balance both sections without leaning too hard on each.